Tweed Courthouse: Site

-The Tweed Courthouse is in the Civic Center neighborhood of Manhattan, in the northern portion of City Hall Park and just north of New York City Hall.
+The Tweed Courthouse is in the Civic Center neighborhood of Manhattan in New York City, New York, U.S., within the northern portion of City Hall Park and just north of New York City Hall.
 The plot is bounded by Chambers Street to the north, Centre Street to the east, and Broadway to the west.
 The structure measures 258 by 149 ft, the longer side being located on the west–east axis.
 The portion of the park outside the courthouse building contains shaded walkways and lawns.
 Across Chambers Street, the Tweed Courthouse faces 280 Broadway, 49 Chambers, and the Surrogate's Courthouse from west to east.
 The Manhattan Municipal Building and the Brooklyn Bridge ramp are across Centre Street.
 Several buildings face the Tweed Courthouse on Broadway, including the Broadway–Chambers Building, Tower 270, the Rogers Peet Building, and the Home Life Building.

 The Tweed Courthouse is the second-oldest municipal government building in Manhattan, after New York City Hall.
 During the 17th century, the site had been occupied by the city's public commons.
 The Dutch settlers of New Amsterdam used the location as a grazing site for animals.
-In 1686 the courthouse site was acquired by the English authorities as a punishment location for prisoners and an African burial ground.
+In 1686, the courthouse site was acquired by the English authorities as a punishment location for prisoners and an African burial ground.
 Eight graves from the American colonial era still exist beneath the courthouse.
-Other government buildings would be built, including an almshouse, the Upper Barracks, the New Gaol, a military jail called the Bridewell, and a second almshouse.
+Other government buildings were also built, including an almshouse, the Upper Barracks, the New Gaol, a military jail called the Bridewell, and a second almshouse.
 The now-demolished Rotunda art gallery was directly to the east of the courthouse's site.